tonypottera24/zkAuction/README.md

 In this tutorial, we demonstrate how to deploy the auction Smart Contract to an Ethereum simulator [ganache-cli](https://github.com/trufflesuite/ganache) and use our [Python Web3 Client](https://github.com/tonypottera24/m-1st_auction_sol) to benchmark the gas usage.

 This tutorial includes 5 steps.
 * Step 1.
-Download the Smart Contract and our web3 client for benchmark
+Download the Smart Contract and our web3 client
 * Step 2.
 Install the Python virtual environment (optional)
 * Step 3.
 Install the Solidity compiler
 * Step 4.
 Install the Ethereum simulator
 * Step 5.
 Start benchmark

 ### Step 1.
-Download the Smart Contract and our web3 client for benchmark
+Download the Smart Contract and our web3 client

 1. The auction Smart Contract.
     ```